Homogeneous steady states for the generalized surface quasi-geostrophic equations

 \subsection{Acknowledgments}

 KA has been supported by the JSPS through the Grant in Aid for Scientific Research (C) 24K06800, MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165, and Osaka Metropolitan University Strategic Research Promotion Project (Development of International Research Hubs).
-JGS has been partially supported by the MICINN (Spain) research grant number PID2021–125021NA–I00, by NSF under Grants DMS-2245017, DMS-2247537 and DMS-2434314, by the AGAUR project 2021-SGR-0087 (Catalunya) and by a Simons Fellowship.
+JGS has been partially supported by the MICINN (Spain) research grant number PID2021--125021NA--I00, by NSF under Grants DMS-2245017, DMS-2247537 and DMS-2434314, by the AGAUR project 2021-SGR-0087 (Catalunya) and by a Simons Fellowship.
 This material is based upon work supported by a grant from the Institute for Advanced Study School of Mathematics.
-IJ has been supported by the NRF grant from the Korea government (MSIT), RS-2024-00406821, No. 2022R1C1C1011051. {{IJ acknowledges the hospitality of the Mathematics Department at Brown University during his April 2024 visit, when this work was initiated.}}
+IJ has been supported by the NRF grant from the Korea government (MSIT), RS-2024-00406821, 2022R1C1C1011051 and by the Asian Young Scientist Fellowship.
+IJ acknowledges the hospitality of the Mathematics Department at Brown University during his April 2024 visit, when this work was initiated.

-Upon completion of this work, we learnt about the paper \cite{miguel} by Pascual-Caballo, where the author proves similar results in different settings.
-We have coordinated so that both papers will appear simultaneously on the arXiv.
+Upon completion of this work, we learned about the paper \cite{miguel} by Pascual-Caballo, where the author proves similar results in different settings.
+We coordinated so that both papers appeared simultaneously on the arXiv.